Jeff Roorda: Politics

 Roorda was elected to the Missouri House of Representatives in 2004 as a Democrat in district 102, representing the Imperial, Missouri area.
 He won a three-way primary by 83 votes and then defeated Republican Marvin Lutes with 50.86% of the vote in the general election.
 In 2006, Roorda won a rematch with Lutes, garnering 60% of the vote.
 He won a third term unopposed in 2008.
 In 2010, Roorda was defeated by Republican Paul Wieland, who won 50.3% of the vote in a three-way race.

 After Missouri redistricted its legislature following the 2010 Census, Roorda ran for the state House of Representatives again, this time in district 113.
 He was unopposed in the Democratic primary, then defeated Dan Smith, Republican, in the general election with 54% of the vote.

 Roorda faced off again with Wieland in 2014 in a race for the open 22nd district state Senate seat, representing most of Jefferson County, that was vacated by Democrat Ryan McKenna.
-As Jefferson County continued to trend towards the GOP, Wieland again defeated Roorda, this time by a 54%-46% margin.
+Wieland again defeated Roorda, this time by a 54%-46% margin.

-In 2016, Roorda set his sights on the race for Jefferson County Council district 4, representing the Barnhart area.
+In 2016, Roorda entered the race for Jefferson County Council district 4, representing the Barnhart area.
 Incumbent councilman George Engelbach was defeated in the Republican primary by Charles Groeteke, who then defeated Roorda in the general election with 56% of the vote.

 Roorda announced on October 1, 2017 that he would run as a Democrat for Jefferson County Executive in 2018.
 He was defeated in November by Republican Dennis Gannon by a 58%-42% margin.